 - Patello-femoral pain syndrome, often known as Runner’s knee

 - Some conditions within the lumbar spine or the hip joint may sometimes refer to pain in the inner part of the knee, particularly in young adolescents.

 At the initial stage of bursitis or tendinopathy, pain management strategies are mainly based on ice, taping, and relative rest from those provoking activities that caused the symptoms to develop.
 Non-steroidal anti-inflammatory medications may also have a role in the initial stages.

-Should physiotherapy fail to address your symptoms, the second line of treatment is generally an injection of anesthetic (corticosteroid and/or lidocaine).
+Should physiotherapy fail to address your symptoms, the second line of treatment is generally an ultrasound-guided corticosteroid injection into the bursa.

-We recommend that you receive an official diagnosis before trying any of the above as there are numerous conditions that have a similar presentation to Pes Anserine Bursitis.
+We recommend you receive an official diagnosis before trying any of the above, as numerous conditions have a similar presentation to Pes Anserine Bursitis.